Have you ever thought, “OMG, How Do I Get Through This?” When it comes to job loss, the anxiety you may feel when it happens can be debilitating.

-No matter how awful this situation somehow I know we get through it and not just survive, but thrive from the lessons we will have learned.
+No matter how awful this situation it is possible to get through it and not just survive, but THRIVE from the lessons we learn from the challenges we face.

 Attar recorded the fable of a powerful king who asked assembled wise men to create a ring that would make him happy when he was sad, and vice versa.